Saint Hubert

 he heard a voice saying: "Hubert, unless thou turnest to the Lord, and

 leadest an holy life, thou shalt quickly go down into hell".
-Hubert

-instruct you."
+will instruct you."

-Accordingly, he set out immediately for Maastricht, of
+Accordingly, he set out

-which place St.
+immediately for Maastricht, of which place St.

 Lambert was then bishop.
-The latter

-his studies for the priesthood,
+he entered upon his studies for the priesthood,

 was soon ordained,

-and shortly afterwards became one of St. Lambert's chief
+and shortly afterwards became one of St.

-of St. Lambert,
+By the advice of St.

-absence, the saint was
+during his absence, the saint was

 assassinated by the followers of Pepin.
 At the same hour, this was revealed to